AdobeDocs/experience-manager-65.en/help/assets/metadata-schemas.md

    *Figure: Basic tab on asset [!UICONTROL Properties].*

+   Ensure that only one property is mapped to a field while you create or edit the metadata schema.

    To modify the MIME type for an asset, use a custom metadata schema form or modify an existing form.
 See [Edit Metadata Schema Forms](#edit-metadata-schema-forms) for more information.
 If you modify the metadata schema of a MIME type, the properties page layout for the assets and all subtypes are modified.
 For example, modifying a jpeg schema under `default/image` only modifies the metadata layout (asset properties) for assets with MIME type `image/jpeg`.
 However, if you edit the default schema, your changes modify the metadata layout for all types of assets.

 ## Metadata Schema forms {#default-metadata-schema-forms}